AcceptBitcoinNZ/.github/profile/README.md

  * Eventually - risk free way of accepting bitcoin without touching the Bitcoin (Still in development)
 3. A (in development) non-custodial broker who is able to liquidate lightning BTC -> NZD instantly at a guaranteed price.
 Allowing merchants to accept bitcoin without having to go near the bitcoin!

-"Accept it and they will come"
+"Accept it and they will come" - Daniel Prince

-# How Can you help?
+# How Can I help?

+ * Every merchant you are about to make payment at ask "do you accept Bitcoin?"
+ * Spend and replace your Bitcoin whenever possible, do not perpeutate FIAT further by using it any more than neccessary.
+ * Print out the pamphlet that James@NZBitcoiners.org and distribute to interested merchants.

-We will need
+Who We need
+ * Bitcoiners
  * Developers,
- * compliance / legal person,
+ * Compliance / legal people,
+ * Accountant
- * accountant
+ * Marketers
  * Volunteers to talk to merchants (potential for payment incentive for volunteers but needs to be figured out)

 ## How do we make money? (to pay for the perpetuation of the business)
  * Exchange takes a trade fee (~0.6%) + withdrawal fees
  * We take a 0.4% fee, funds are used to improve or increase services to Bitcoiners NZ wide

-## Benefits to New Zealanders
+## Benefits to Bitcoiners / New Zealanders
  * Increased utility of Bitcoin nationwide.
  * More freedom of choice for payment options.
  * Cheaper transactions